mctp/hapster/README.md

 If using the haplotyping module, you must first simulate matrices that represent the probability of reads generated from one allele aligning to another allele.
 This can be done using the make_matrices pipeline and requires the following inputs:
  - gene: gene name
  - protocol: wgs or wes, depending on the experimental setup
- - min_insert_length: min insert size to simulate, recommended as mean insert length - 2 * SD from experiment being simulated
+ - min_insert_length: min insert size to simulate, recommended as mean insert length - 2 * SD from experiment being simulated, or if this value is less than your read_length then just set equal to read_length
  - max_insert_length: max insert size to simulate, recommended as mean insert length + 2 * SD from experiment being simulated
  - read_length: length of reads in the experiment being simulated
  - n_reads: number of reads to simulate, recommend at least 2000